Van Conversion Guide: Modules, Companies & Complete Instructions

 Van conversion or having a campervan converted: The fundamental decision

-DIY renovation – disadvantages: 400–600 hours of work, steep learning curve (electrical, plumbing, gas), mistakes are expensive and dangerous (fire hazard with poorly installed electrical systems), very difficult without space/workshop, no guarantee.
+DIY conversion – disadvantages: 400–600 hours of work, steep learning curve (electrical, plumbing, gas), mistakes are expensive and dangerous (fire hazard with poorly installed electrical systems), very difficult without space/workshop, no guarantee.

-Having your campervan converted – advantages: Ready in 4–8 weeks instead of 6 months, professional quality with warranty, TÜV-certified, you can travel immediately.
-Ideal if you have time but aren't a tradesperson or only want a specific module (e.g., electrical work) done professionally.
+Having your campervan converted professionally – advantages: Finished in 4–8 weeks instead of 6 months, professional quality with warranty, TÜV-certified, you can travel immediately.
+Ideal if you have time but aren't a handyman or only want a specific module (e.g., electrics) professionally done.

-Having a camper van converted – disadvantages: 2-3 times more expensive than DIY, less individual, dependence on workshop appointments (currently 3-6 months waiting time at good companies), VAT.
+Having a campervan converted professionally – disadvantages: 2–3 times more expensive than DIY, less individual, dependence on workshop appointments (currently 3–6 months waiting time at good companies), VAT.

 Top 5 camper van conversion companies in Germany: